 I was in a taxi on my way to LAX last month to fly to Bali and the nice driver was asking what brought me to LA.
 I mentioned I was there to speak at a female entrepreneur event, and we got to talking about what it takes to own your own business.
 He said, verbatim, “Trust me, I have more self-doubt than other people.”
 I sat an extra 10 minutes in his taxi at the airport explaining to him that every person I’ve ever mentored feels that way.
-At first he didn’t believe me, but I kindly mentioned #4 above about how important it is to be willing change our beliefs.
+At first, he didn’t believe me, but I kindly mentioned #4 above about how important it is to be willing to change our beliefs.
 He believed he had more self-doubt than any other person he’d ever met.
 If he was willing to change that and understand that other people experience the same feeling, he would feel more confident in taking action, could help other people who struggle, and could be part of a community.
 I watched the look on his face as had the realization—the change of belief—and his eyes softened and he immediately looked more confident.

 I’ve made over two million dollars in the last handful of years and I still doubt every idea I have.
 It’s not about not doubting yourself.
 Self-doubt never goes away, kind of like those aforementioned J.Crew catalogs.
 Successful people act despite their doubt.

 My personal mantra: I take action even though I doubt myself.